PVieira04/CI-project-1/TESTING.md

 ### Keyboard-only Testing

 - I want my website to be fully functional for those users that can only use a keyboard.
-- As such I did manual testing to see if I could use the tab and shift+tab inputs along with the enter button in order to navigate my site.
+- As such I did manual testing to see if I could use the tab and shift+tab inputs along with the enter key in order to navigate my site.
-- Test was successfuly carried out and no issues were detected.
+- Test was successfully carried out and no issues were detected.
 - Able to fully navigate and reach all pages of the site using only the keyboard.

 ### Screen Reader Testing

 - I downloaded the free NVDA screen reader to test my deployed website on.
-- Whenever the page is refreshed, the screen reader will automatically read through all of the discernable content on the page.
+- Whenever the page is refreshed, the screen reader will automatically read through all of the discernible content on the page.
 - It successfully reads through all written content such as headings lists, paragraphs and links.
 - Additionally it also reads out the alt text of my images and aria-labels of my social media link in the footer.
 - This has shown me that someone who uses a screen reader will be able to travel through my website without issue.
 - However, there are some things I can optimise.
 Sometimes when line breaks are used, they are read out by the screen reader, such as with my tagline.
-This doesn't affect the funcitonality of my site but it is not ideal.
+This doesn't affect the functionality of my site but it is not ideal.
 - I can fix this by deleting the excessive line breaks and add padding to the tagline.

 ## User Testing

-I asked a real user to open my website on dektop.
+I asked a real user to open my website on desktop.
 They used a mouse to navigate and this person has no accessibility requirements.
 This is how it went.

 - User opens the MasterMaths website and reads the tagline.
 - User then reads the tutor information section and scrolls down.